Carbonable/metadata/README.md

 Instructions for deployment

 1. Component Declaration
-   - Run the script `bash scripts/deploy_components.sh --components --debug` to declare all components.
+   - Run the script `./scripts/deploy_components.sh --components --debug` to declare all components.
    - **Note**: This script may need to be executed multiple times until all components are declared without any errors.

 2. Provider Deployment & Setup
-   - Use the script `bash scripts/deploy_components.sh --provider --debug` to deploy and set up the provider.
+   - Use the script `./scripts/deploy_components.sh --provider --debug` to deploy and set up the provider.

 3. Component register into Provider
-   - Use the script `bash scripts/deploy_components.sh --register --debug` to deploy and set up the provider.
+   - Use the script `./scripts/deploy_components.sh --register --debug` to deploy and set up the provider.

 4. Metadata Class Declaration
-   - Declare classes using the script `bash scripts/declare_contracts.sh --contracts --debug`.
+   - Declare classes using the script `./scripts/declare_contracts.sh --contracts --debug`.

 5. Project Contract Provider Setup
    - Set the provider on the Project contract.